 Ultimately, this concern is not something that you need to worry about when considering sales force automation because tasks can be ignored or swept under the rug even when your sales processes are executed 100% by people.
 If anything, sales force automation will reveal these trouble spots faster so that you can fix them.

 After hearing all of the previous rebuttals to sales force automation objections, you may have one final concern.
-“How am I supposed to automate my sales processes,” you may be thinking, “if my team isn’t even reliably converting leads into customers?
+“How am I supposed to automate my sales processes if my team isn’t even reliably converting leads into customers?
 Why would I want to automate a process that clearly isn’t working?”

-Or maybe you aren’t even sure you have processes to automate.
+Or perhaps you aren’t even sure you have processes to automate.

 This is a concern that plagues most businesses who consider sales force automation for the first time.
-Especially in the early days of a startup or during periods of rapid business growth, clearly documenting processes, training the team on them, and optimizing them can be difficult.
+Especially in the early days of a startup or during periods of rapid business growth, it can be difficult to clearly document processes, train the team on them and optimize them.
 Throwing automation in the mix can make things worse if you’re not careful.

 Ultimately, automating a bad process leads to even worse results.
 So are you justified in waiting to try sales force automation until you finally figure things out?